FeiLiuEM/GoldenDict_Dictionary_Google_Microsoft-Bing_Baidu/README.md

 command line : `python -m googletranslate zh-CN %GDWORD%`

 ## Microsoft translate

-Follow the process of [azure doc](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/quickstart-translator?tabs=csharp) to create your own translator resource.
+Follow the process of [Azure doc](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/quickstart-translator?tabs=csharp) to create your own translator resource.

 Then, copy the `microsoft_translate.py` to your file.
-Remember changing the key and endpoint to your own.
+Remember changing the key, endpoint and location to your own.

 add to goldendict: